-The price per share at which shares are sold is the sum of the Net Asset Value per share plus any applicable preliminary charge, as described in Section 17.1 above.
-The price per share at which shares are redeemed is the Net Asset Value per share less any applicable redemption charge, as described in Section 17.2 above.
-In addition, there may, for both purchases and sales, be a dilution levy, as described in Section 18 above.
+The price per share at which shares are redeemed or sold is the Net Asset Value of a share.
+In addition, there may, for both purchases and sales, be a dilution levy, as described in Section 18 above and a preliminary or redemption charge as described in Sections 17.1 and 17.2 above.